 "Raspberry Rally" Girl Scout cookies are a hot item — if you can find them

-A new Girl Scout cookie favor has proved to be so popular that resellers are hawking the treats online for a premium.
+A new Girl Scout cookie flavor has proved to be so popular that resellers are hawking the treats online for a premium.

 The "Raspberry Rally" cookie is a thin, crispy chocolate-covered, raspberry flavor-filled cookie that the Girl Scouts call a "sister" cookie to the popular Thin Mints variety.